The Best Magnetic Shower Curtains (2026)

 What size magnetic shower curtain do I need?

 A standard 72-by-72-inch curtain fits most American tubs, which is why several of our picks use that size.
-The eachope and River Dream curtains here measure 71 by 74 inches, which suits a slightly taller rod.
+The eachope and River Dream curtains here measure 71 by 74 inches, which suits a taller rod.
 Measure from your rod to a few inches below the tub lip before buying, and choose an extra-long option if your shower runs tall.

 Do I still need a liner with a magnetic curtain?